 Grouping similar elements is a powerful way to organize your layout and build hierarchy.
 Grouped elements appear as part of the bigger whole and are easily distinguished from the rest of the UI.
 Without grouping, there wouldn’t be a clear distinction between certain UI areas such as navigation, content etc. It would be a lot harder for the user to make sense of your design if certain parts wouldn’t be grouped in one place.

 Grouping principle relies on proximity and enclosure laws that are part of famous Gestalt laws.
-You can read more about them in the article here.

 See how grouping similar elements make the design look

 more logical and less cluttered (example: Spotify app)

 Aligned elements, just like with grouping, seem to be associated with each other.
 Think of any table – when columns are aligned, there is no need to place additional dividers – the human brain can easily make sense of the design.
 Alignment is important in the design in general, but especially when it comes to building UI areas such as navigation bars, menus etc. that use repeated elements that are part of bigger group.